-Reading Components: Component results were determined by examining each question associated with the component and determining the number of correct responses required to be at/above the expectation for each component.
+Reading Components: Component results were determined by examining each question associated with the component and determining the number of correct responses required to be at/above expectations on each component.
 The various components of reading were assessed using a subset of questions linked to the particular component.
 Since there are fewer questions for any one component, the findings in this section should be understood as likely indicators as to where reading instruction should be focused for a student.
 Before acting on these indicators, the teacher should look for additional evidence to determine whether these component results reflect the student's current performance.

 Writing Results: The student's performance in writing is indicated as being within one of four levels of performance for each criterion: Ideas, Organization, Language Use, and Conventions.
-"Not enough evidence" is indicated when the student did not complete enough work on the assessment to allow us to determine a performance level or when the writing was indecipherable.
+"Not enough evidence" is indicated when the student did not complete enough work on the assessment to allow us to determine a performance level or when the writing was indecipherable or written in a language other than the language of the assessment.
 "Not enough evidence" is also indicated for the "Conventions" criterion when the student used a scribe adaptation since the writing would not reflect the student's independent use of conventions.
 A description of the student's writing performance for each criterion is provided.
-The analytic rubric that was used to score the student's writing can be found at http://plans.ednet.ns.ca/grade3/documents.
+The analytic rubric that was used to score the student's writing can be found at http://plans.ednet.ns.ca/grade6/documents.